 Full-body Skin Exam

-Full-body skin exams are an important tool in screening patients for benign or cancerous lesions that they may not have been able to see or recognize on their own.
+Full-body skin exams Los Angeles are an important tool in screening patients for benign or cancerous lesions that they may not have been able to see or recognize on their own.
 From head to toe and back to front, we inspect the skin for any suspicious growths.
 This quick and painless preventive measure is an invaluable tool in the early detection of skin cancer as well as many other dermatological conditions.
-We recommend annual skin checks to ensure any changes in the skin are monitored appropriately.
-Southern California sunshine can be tough on the skin, but working with a great dermatologist in Los Angeles will help keep your skin beautiful, protected and healthy.
+We recommend annual skin checks at a local Los Angeles / Santa Monica Skin Caner screening center to ensure any changes in the skin are monitored appropriately.
+Southern California sunshine can be tough on the skin, but working with a great Santa Monica and dermatologist with multiple locations within in Los Angeles will help keep your skin beautiful, protected and healthy.

 - Pearly or waxy bump